-Click into Venue Settings > Booking window & lock-in.
+Click into Settings > Lock-in & Repetition

 The first option is the most liberal.
-If you choose it, Regular users can cancel their bookings at any time before they begin, and also can choose to end them whilst they're happening (which helps to free up space for others).
+If you choose it, Regular users can edit or cancel their bookings at any time before they begin, and also can choose to end them whilst they're happening (which helps to free up space for others).

 Cancellation/lock-in policy with online payments enabled